 For purposes of Schedule L, Part III, a "substantial contributor" is a person that contributed during the organization's tax year at least \$5,000 and is required to be reported by name in Schedule B (Form 990, 990-EZ, or 990-PF), Schedule of Contributors, for the organization's tax year.
-Thus, organizations not required to file Schedule B are not required to report transactions with substantial contributors and their related persons in Schedule L,
+Thus, organizations not required to file Schedule B are not required to report transactions with substantial contributors and their related persons in Schedule L, Part III.

-A "related person" in turn means:
+A "related person" means:A member of the organization's grant selection committee;

-- A member of the organization's grant selection committee; - A family member of any of the organization's current or former officers, directors, trustees, or key employees listed in Form 990, Part VII, Section A, of substantial contributors, or of members of the organization's grant selection committee: - A 35% controlled entity (as defined in section 4958(f)(3)) of any of the organization's current or former officers, directors, trustees, or key employees listed in Form 990, Part VII, Section A; of a substantial contributor; or of a member of the organization's grant selection committee; or
+• A family member of any of the organization's current or former officers, directors, trustees, or key employees listed in Form 990, Part VII, Section A, of substantial contributors, or of members of the organization's grant selection committee;

+• A 35% controlled entity of any of the organization's current or former officers, directors, trustees, or key employees listed in Form 990, Part VII, Section A; of a substantial contributor; or of a member of the organization's grant selection committee; or